frankieliu/insight/README.md

       ratio of the first time orders to number of orders.

 ## General considerations
-1. In general, I tried not import any external modules, to lower the dependencies for running this code.
+1. In general, I tried not importing any external modules, to lower the dependencies for running this code.
-1. A more robust CLI parser `getopt` could be used.
+1. For a more robust CLI parser, `getopt` could be used.
-1. For parsing csv files one should just use `csv.reader`, with the `quotechar='"'` `quoting=csv.QUOTE_ALL`, and `skipinitialspace=True` option, these should take care of any commas within the quotes.
+1. For parsing the two csv files, one should just use `csv.reader`, with the `quotechar='"'` `quoting=csv.QUOTE_ALL`, and `skipinitialspace=True` option, these should take care of any commas within the quotes.